alanng10/class-lang/Docue/Article/Single/a.md

 Single New allocated ClassType any need to be deleted, when the module need to continue execution.

+Single is not enough general to make model package.

 Single is object oriented.
 Single is class base.